conradz/wd-tap-test/README.md

 Selenium server to start and automate the browsers.
 The test file must output TAP-compatible output in the browser with `console.log`.

+Note that you *must* have a Selenium server running to be able to start and automate the browsers.

 ## Install

 Use NPM to install: